mattermost/docs/source/developer/slash-commands.rst

 Mattermost supports slash commands to easily integrate external applications into the platform.
 They function similarly to :doc:`outgoing webhooks <../developer/webhooks-outgoing/>`, except they can be used in any channel, including private channels and direct messages.

-Messages that being with ``/`` are interpreted as slash commands.
+Messages that begin with ``/`` are interpreted as slash commands.
 The commands will send an HTTP POST request to a web service, and process a response back to Mattermost.
 Mattermost supports both `built-in <https://docs.mattermost.com/developer/slash-commands.html#built-in-commands>`_ and `custom slash commands <https://docs.mattermost.com/developer/slash-commands.html#custom-slash-command>`_.

 .. toctree::
 	:maxdepth: 2